Robotic-Decision-Making-Lab/ardusub_driver/README.md

 ## Installation

 ardusub_driver is currently supported on Linux and is available for the ROS 2 Iron distribution.
-Prior to installing the ardusub_driver, first install MAVROS Once MAVROS has been successfully installed, clone this project to the `src` directory of your ROS workspace:
+Prior to installing this project, first install [MAVROS](https://github.com/mavlink/mavros).
+Once MAVROS has been successfully installed, clone this project to the `src` directory of your ROS workspace: